 Each race is split into up to four divisions, called 1D, 2D, 3D and 4D, that are separated by times.
 The fastest time (1D) is then used to set the times for the other divisions with .5 seconds added to the time for 2D and then 1 second for 3D and 2 for 4D.
 For example, if the fastest time is 14 seconds then you can use the table below to work out what times are expected for the other divisions.

 |Division||Time from fastest in seconds||Actual time in seconds|

 Sometimes called stadium jumping the idea of show jumping is for the horse and rider to jump a series of obstacles usually laid out in a specific course.
 The jumps can vary in height, width and complexity with some including water and need to be cleared within a set time.
 It’s a test of the horse and rider’s athleticism as well as their accuracy and control.

-There are range of different classes or events that all have their own set of rules.
-The top level is Grand Prix with novice being the beginner level.
+There is a range of different classes or events that all have their own set of rules.
+The top-level is Grand Prix with novice being the beginner level.

 - Grand Prix – This is the top level of competition and involves a course with between 10 and 16 obstacles that can be up to 1.6m (5’ 3”) high and 2m (6’ 7”) wide.
 Both the Olympics and World Equestrian Games along with most other International competitions use the Grand Prix format.

 - Derby – A single round event with the idea of clearing the course as fast as possible.
 If there’s more than one clear round at the end then the fastest time wins.

 - Puissance – This is where the riders take it in turns to jump one fence with a rider being immediately eliminated if they knock the fence down.
 When every rider has jumped the fence its height is increased.
 This happens every time until there are either no riders left or the fence is too high, in this case the remaining riders will all draw.
 A puissance fence can easily reach over 2.1m (7’), but at pony club level puissance is known as Chase me Charlie.